 Timothy goes on to tell Enoch that Michael and Amos are distilling along the Schuylkill River.
 It is known that the Hagenbuch family was involved with distilling and likely had a distillery at the homestead.
 Yet, by the mid-1800, small distilleries were on the decline.
 Therefore, it seems possible that Michael and Amos had hired themselves out to a larger distillery located near Hamburg and Reading.
 Both towns are located along the Schuylkill River.

 Along with information about people, Timothy spends some time discussing the prices fetched by various crops such as rye, corn, oats, and peanuts.
 He also discusses the availability of silver in this curious passage:

 In Sept and Oct 1838 the Schinnblästers ran out.
 Silver is at this time more plentiful than in 10 years.

 When beginning to research this, it was thought that Schinnblästers were a family who had left the area.
 However, translator Jean McLane suggested that it might actually be a transliteration of the word shinplasters.

-Shinplasters were paper money that emerged after the Panic of 1837—an economic crash that threw the United States into a depression.
+Shinplasters were paper money that increased in use after the Panic of 1837—an economic crash that threw the United States into a depression.
 Due to a lack of gold and silver coinage in circulation, banks and other entities began to issue paper bills in small denominations.
 The public often distrusted these paper notes and believed they had little intrinsic value.
 The bills were dubbed shinplasters, referencing a worthless piece of paper used as padding between one’s shins and their boots.